Emergence of multiphase condensates from a limited set of chemical building blocks: Results

 \subsection{Designing phase-separating heteropolymers using a minimal number of monomer types}

+\eqref{eq:singval-bound} implies that the target condensate compositions can be achieved---using the smallest possible number of distinct molecular features, $r$---by optimizing $\bm\epsilon$ to simultaneously minimize its $N-r$ smallest singular values and maximize the stabilities of the target condensed phases.
+We can therefore use \eqref{eq:singval-bound} to solve an inverse design problem to find minimal-complexity biomolecular mixtures that phase-separate into condensates with non-trivial molecular composition (\figref{fig:1}D).
+In practice, we first optimize a low-rank interaction matrix using convex optimization~\cite{jacobs2021self,chen2023solver} and then design a biomolecular mixture by factorizing $\bm\epsilon$, subject to appropriate physicochemical constraints.
+(See SI for complete details.)

-To demonstrate the validity of our theory (\secref{sec:landscape}) and design approach (\secref{sec:inverse-design}), we consider a common simulation model of sequence-dependent heteropolymers.
+To demonstrate the predictive ability of our theory and its utility for designing complex phase-separated condensates, we apply this inverse design algorithm to a common simulation model of heteropolymers~\cite{kremer1990polymer}.
 In this model, polymer species $i = 1, \ldots, N$ are linear chains of $L_i$ monomers, which are chosen from a library of $r$ monomer types (see SI for model details).
 Nonbonded monomers of types $a,b = 1, \ldots, r$ interact via a cut-and-shifted Lennard-Jones (LJ) pair potential~\cite{lennardjones1924potential} with monomer diameter $d$.
 Bonded monomers interact via finite-extensible nonlinear elastic (FENE) bonds~\cite{kremer1990polymer}.
-Our aim is to design the sequences of polymers with maximum degree of polymerization $L_{\text{max}}$, along with the nonpositive monomer interaction matrix $\bm{u^{\text{LJ}}}$, in order to form a set of $K$ coexisting condensates with prescribed polymer compositions.
+In this context, minimal complexity designs are heteropolymer mixtures that require the fewest distinct monomer types.
+Our aim is therefore to design mixtures of polymer sequences using the smallest number of monomer types, along with a nonpositive monomer interaction matrix $\bm{u^{\text{LJ}}}$ representing the attractive portion of the LJ pair potentials, in order to form the $K$ target condensates.